 - Set the Network Call Redirection field to n.
-With this setting, Communication Manager will not use the SIP REFER method for the redirection of PSTN calls that are transferred back to the SIP trunk (refer to Section 2.2). - Set the Send Diversion Header field to n and Support Request History to n. - Set the Telephone Event Payload Type to 101, the value preferred by Clearcom. - Verify that Identity for Calling Party Display is set to P-Asserted-Identity. - Default values were used for all other fields.
+With this setting, Communication Manager will not use the REFER method, which is not supported by Clearcom, for the redirection of PSTN calls that are transferred back to the SIP trunk (refer to Section 2.1 and 2.2) - Set the Send Diversion Header field to n and Support Request History to n. - Set the Telephone Event Payload Type to 101, the value preferred by Clearcom. - Verify that Identity for Calling Party Display is set to P-Asserted-Identity. - Default values were used for all other fields.